Syllabus Approval Guidelines | Changes In Approved Syllabi | Syllabus Submission FAQ

 See the syllabus approval guidelines for submission deadlines and information about details that must be included in Core syllabi.

-Some Core areas have additional guidelines for their areas: Civic Engagement, Cultures & Ideas 1 and 2, Diversity, Religion, Theology & Culture, Writing (CTW and AW).
-See more guidelines here
+: Civic Engagement, Cultures & Ideas 1 and 2, Diversity, Religion, Theology & Culture, Writing (CTW and AW).
+See all guidelines and cover sheets here

 All Core syllabi must list the learning objectives for the Core area.
 Faculty are encouraged to provide information on the syllabus about which assignments map to each learning objective.
 However, that information can be included in submission documents separate from the syllabus.